Shraman-jain/exl_project_team_2/README.md

 ---

 ## How to Run the App Using Docker
-Important - Make sure you have installed Docker on your PC:
+1. Important - Make sure you have installed Docker on your PC:
-Linux: Docker
+  - Linux: Docker
-Windows/Mac: Docker Desktop
+  - Windows/Mac: Docker Desktop
-Start Docker:
+2. Start Docker:
-Linux (Home Directory):
+    - Linux (Home Directory):
+      '''bash
       sudo systemctl start docker
+      '''
-Windows: You can start Docker engine from Docker Desktop.
+    - Windows: You can start Docker engine from Docker Desktop.

-1. Log in to Docker Hub from the terminal.
+3. Log in to Docker Hub from the terminal.
 You can log in with your password or access token:
     ```bash
     docker login
     ```
-2. Pull the docker image from the docker hub:
+4. Pull the docker image from the docker hub:
     ```bash
     docker pull shramanjain98/webapp:webapp
     ```
-3. Run the Docker Container:
+5. Run the Docker Container:
     ```bash
     docker run -p 8501:8501 shramanjain98/webapp:webapp
     ```